utep-cs-systems-courses/project2-buzblink-GreciaNav/project/src/README.md

 silly pattern.
 Depending on what button you press (On the green board), a different action will happen!

+## How to Compile and Run:
+1. Inside src, type "make all" (No quotes).
+A file called "toy.elf" will be generated.

+2. Plug in your MSP430 to your computer, and type "make load" (No quotes).
+Now whenever your MSP430 is plugged in, the program run.

+3. If desired, type "make clean" (No quotes) to remove all compiled and .o files.

 ## Button Functions:
 On the green board, there are four buttons.
 On top, you can see each button is labeled S1-S4 going from left to right.
 The following descriptions will use